peter-brady/Bootstrap-Grid-Panels/README.md

 - Ensure you have [cTools and Page Manager](http://drupal.org/project/ctools) and [Panels](https://www.drupal.org/project/panels) contrib modules enabled
 - Clone this repository into your modules directory
 - Enable the **Bootstrap Grid Panels** module

+## Usage

+This module essentially just applies the Bootstrap grid classes to your Panels panes and regions.
+So, your theme CSS will need the **Bootstrap Grid** and **Responsive Utilities** included.

+If you use a Bootstrap sub-theme, Bootstrap Grid Panels will work nicely out of the box.

+However, if you're using LESS or SASS to compile your theme stylesheets, just ensure the Bootstrap **Grid CSS** and the Bootstrap **Responsive Utitlities** CSS is available in your themes' compiled stylesheets.